Hebbins/DiscordImgFlipMemeGenerator/README.md

 # ImgFlip BetterDiscord Plugin

-Generate and send ImgFlip memes on the fly.
+Generate and send ImgFlip memes on the fly within Discord
 <hr />

 ## Before you start